Pooya-Oladazimi/ideology-classifier/README.md

 on their speeches content.
 The goal was to understand the challenges in interpreting the outcome of ideology classification in political science.

+### Key findings
+- US House is not more partsian than the senate.
+However, it is better for training since it has more members than the Senate.
+- Partisanship is increasing in between US major parties in Congress
+- Ideology is Not the only factor which shapes speeches, Political party position (incumbent/challenger) also affects it.

+### Methodology
+- Classification: Support Vector Machine (SVM)
+- Vectorization: TF-IDF
+- Text representation: Bag-of-Words

 ### Compatibility
 Python 3.6